Insteading helps people on their journey to live a more positive life—positive for themselves, for their neighbors, and for the world around them.

-Wren Everett: Wren and her husband recently quit their jobs as teachers in Ohio, moved their family to 12 acres in the Missouri Ozarks, and are in the middle of establishing their dream of a self-sufficient, off-grid homestead.
+Wren Everett: Wren and her husband recently quit their jobs as teachers, moved their family to 12 acres in the Ozarks, and are in the middle of establishing their dream of a self-sufficient, off-grid homestead.

 Steph Coelho: Steph Coelho has been digging in the dirt for over a decade.
 She is a Certified Square Foot Gardening Instructor and has taught gardening classes in her local community.
 As a freelance writer, she seeks to educate others about the wonders of this rewarding hobby by providing honest information based on real-life experiences.
 She also knows that a gardener never stops learning.

 Marlene Affeld: When not working in her garden in Northwestern Montana, Marlene Affeld writes of her love of nature and all things natural.
 Specializing in Eco-Travel, Science, Environmental Health, Conservation, The Beauty of Nature, Sustainability, Green Issues and Wildlife, Affeld’s passion for the environment inspires her to write informative articles to assist others in living a green lifestyle.

 Keiren: Keiren founded the website InspirationGreen.com in 2008, to cover her interests in art, building, developing countries, love of animals, healthy living, and the environment.
 Inspiration Green merged with Insteading in 2016.